And here we are again! In this Laravel Forge review, I’ll do a deep-dive into Laravel Forge and see if it’s any good for hosting WordPress.

 Laravel Forge is great, as it does all the configuration, security and maintenance of your server so that you can focus on building WordPress websites (or any other PHP applications, such as Laravel, but this site is about WordPress).
 It makes it dead easy to run and manage your own servers.

 In short: Laravel Forge is a control panel that allows you to host PHP applications and WordPress on your own servers.
-If you like it, try it out with $100 one-month starting credits from Vultr.
+If you like it, try it out with a high-performance Vultr VPS.
 Vultr is one of the best performing cloud providers.

 So, is Laravel Forge any good?
 Let’s see!

 If you don’t want to read this long-read, this is what you should know:

 - With Laravel Forge, it is easy to set up WordPress and to host it on your own servers.

 - Laravel Forge is not optimized for running WordPress.
 Its out-of-the-box performance is behind the best performing control panels.
 Also, while support does answer in a couple of hours, answers are brief and not necessarily suited towards WordPress.

 - Laravel Forge misses some features which would make it much better for running WordPress, such as file backups and staging.

 - Laravel Forge looks great and is easy to use.

 - Pricing is fair, especially if you run many servers.